s-earnest/s-earnest.github.io/_posts/2024-02-29-Knowledge-Network.md

 ## Summary

 This is a sample blog post.
-Lorem ipsum I can't remember the rest[^1] of lorem ipsum and don't have an internet connection right now.
-Testing testing testing this blog post.
-Blog posts are cool.
-This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.
 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.
 This is a sample blog post.
-Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet[^2] connection right now.
-Testing testing testing this blog post.
-Blog posts are cool.
-This is a sample blog post.
-Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
-Testing testing testing this blog post.
-Blog posts are cool.

-## Footnote

-[^1]: The footnote source
-[^2]: The 2nd footnote source